reinventingthewheel/reinventingthewheel.github.com/index.markdown

 than to write thousands of assembly instructions.

-What the compiler does for us, is to translated form the TPV description into particle description, and, forcing or analogy a bit, even this particles description can, in principle, be an emergent behavior from an even lower level reality (e.g. the zeros and ones in a computer circuitry).
+What the compiler does for us, is to translated form the TPV description into particle description, and, forcing our analogy a bit, even this particles description can, in principle, be an emergent behavior from an even lower level reality (e.g. the zeros and ones in a computer circuitry).